dagronf/DSFPagerControl/README.md

 ## User interaction

-The control supports both keyboard and mouse interactions.
+The control optionally supports keyboard and mouse interactions.
 When the user interacts with the control you can decide whether to perform the change via the use of a delegate.

 ### Keyboard

-When `allowsKeyboardSelection` is true, the control will accept focus events.
+When `allowsKeyboardSelection` is true, the control will accept focus events and reacts to the following keys :-

-* Down/Right: Move to the next page (if possible)
+* Up/Left: Move to the previous page
-* Up/Left: Move to the previous page (if possible)
+* Down/Right: Move to the next page

 When a key is pressed, the delegate is called (`willMoveToPage`) to ask whether the change is valid.
 If so, the pager will update its display and call `didMoveToPage` on the delegate.